EvidentSecurity/esp-sdk-java/docs/ScanIntervalsApi.md

 ScanIntervalsApi apiInstance = new ScanIntervalsApi();
-Integer externalAccountId = 56; // Integer | The ID of the external account to retrieve String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+Integer externalAccountId = 56; // Integer | The ID of the external account to retrieve String include = "include_example"; // String | Related objects that can be included in the response:  external_account, service See Including Objects for more information.
-String include = "include_example"; // String | Related objects that can be included in the response:  external_account, service See Including Objects for more information. try {
+String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page. try {
-    PaginatedCollection result = apiInstance.listForExternalAccount(externalAccountId, page, include);
+    PaginatedCollection result = apiInstance.listForExternalAccount(externalAccountId, include, page);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ScanIntervalsApi#listForExternalAccount");